Ebazhanov/linkedin-skill-assessments-quizzes/machine-learning/machine-learning-quiz.md

 #### Q58.
 How would you describe this type of classification challenge?
 ![Machine Learning Q58](images/machine-learning_Q58.jpg)
 - [x] This is a multiclass classification challenge.
-      // Shows data being classified into more than two categories or classes.
+  **Explanation**: Shows data being classified into more than two categories or classes.
 Thus, this is a multi-class classification challenge.
 - [ ] This is a multi-binary classification challenge.
 - [ ] This is a binary classification challenge.
 - [ ] This is a reinforcement classification challenge.